amaralkaff/jitterAim/README.md

 ### Prerequisites
 - Ensure that **Python 3.x** is installed on your Windows machine.
 You can download it from [Python.org](https://www.python.org/downloads/).
-- **Git** is optional but recommended for cloning the repository.
-It can be downloaded from [Git-scm.com](https://git-scm.com/downloads).

 ### Setup
 1. **Clone the repository** (if Git is installed) or download the ZIP file: